 Obviously, anything that one attempts for the first time may seem cumbersome.
-The additional challenge in the EB-5 space is that it is an infant industry.
-As such, there are not a lot of set-in-stone guidelines.
-There are, however, some basic pitfalls or “mentalities” to avoid:
+There are some basic pitfalls or “mentalities” to avoid:

 “I’ll just form my own regional center mentality.”
 This person thinks that it is a simple enough process to form her own RC and goes down a path of forming an RC.
-The problem with this is that an RC takes more than 15 months from the initial kickoff with the EB-5 professionals until approval.
+The problem with this is that an I-924 application takes 62 to 115 months from the initial kickoff with the EB-5 professionals until approval.
 Moreover, it may not be approved.
 While forming her own regional center is an option, it is not as easy as it first appears.
 It is important to consider all of the costs and time associated, as choosing to associate with an existing regional center for a fee can be a better option for some.

 “I’ll handle the raise on my own mentality.”
 Many times, the JCE principals plan to be the NCE principals assuming that it is cheaper for them to raise the money on their own.
-Several factors are not taken into account: (a) the amount of time needed to adequately build the Guanxi mentioned above, (b) the number of trips to China to answer questions about the project, and (c) the financial cost.
+Several factors are not taken into account: (a) the amount of time needed to adequately build the relationship with clients in the targeted markets, (b) the number of trips to the targeted markets to answer questions about the project, and (c) the financial cost.
 Normally, there are persons in the EB-5 space associated with an RC that will handle the EB-5 capital raise as principals of the NCE and loan the capital to the JCE.
 This could result in cheaper capital to the developer (as compared to the capital that may be obtained in the traditional markets).
 In addition, the cheaper capital may be higher in the capital stack and be nonrecourse.

 While there are certainly other pitfalls, these are the ones most commonly seen.

-The EB-5 space is in its infancy, which provides many opportunities and challenges.
+The EB-5 space provides many opportunities and challenges.
 It requires involvement of several different parties, including the RC, JCE, NCE, EB-5 professionals, and, of course, the most important player – the investor.
 But, if the developer is willing to be patient through the process, it may result in obtaining cheaper capital that is higher in the capital stack, thus providing a win/win for all the parties involved, including permanent residency for the investor and a return of capital.

 This assumes the loan model which is most common.